 The main target group for these guidelines are Ecodesign and Energy Labelling Market Surveillance Authorities (MSAs).
-The guidelines have primarily been formulated based on the experiences and analyses gained within the ECOPLIANT project.

 It is intended that these will give a valuable input on how to monitor, verify and enforce ecodesign and energy labelling requirements for energy related products.